 How to File Taxes in Grenada

 The process for filing tax return in Grenada involves:

-Step 1: Register to be an E-User.
+Step 1: Register to be an E-User(link is external).
 Click “Register User” and fill out the form that appears.
 Upload the required attachments and click “request”.
 You will need the following:

 - Electronic copy of your Passport picture page, Driver’s Licence or National ID

 Step 2: You will receive a confirmation email.
 Read and click the link provided in the email to complete your registration.

 Step 3: Log-in to the E-filing system(link is external).